Ways to Prevent Water Pollution

 Preventing Pollution with Personal Lifestyle Changes

 In order to give us the strength and authenticity to go after those who would pollute uncaringly - like some of the mining and oil companies - we need to start with our own lives first.
-Here are some ideas for that, many of which you may already have heard about and may even be taking action on:
+Here are some ideas, many of which you may already have heard about and may even be taking action on:

 Buy organic vegetables, rather than conventionally grown or canned.
-Most of the vegetables sold in chain grocery stores, both fresh and canned, are grown in giant agri-businesses farms.
+Most of the vegetables sold in chain grocery stores, both fresh and canned, are grown in giant agri-business farms.
 These crops are grown one at a time en masse on worn-out soils, acres and acres of them, year after year, requiring fertilizers, herbicides, and pesticides to stay alive.
 Organic foods, by definition (and labeling), are grown on soils kept healthy without such chemicals and are not genetically modified.
-These agri-chemicals are some of the most common polluters of our water supplies.

 By making the changes above, you are using your buying power to effect change in industry, agriculture, and society at large.
 The more you can spread the word to others to adopt similar practices, the stronger your impact will be.
 The government and business world will eventually see the results, but if you could show and tell as you go, especially when dealing with persistent polluters, your impact could be even stronger.